 Study medicine at these cheap medical schools in the Caribbean; find out all information you need to know about the schools and the Caribbean.

-Cheap Medical Schools in the Caribbean
+Review of Cheap Medical Schools in the Caribbean

 1. Georgetown American University

 Fees for tuition; from $11,000.